nanomq/nanomq/README.md

 nanomq sp rep -port 5555
 ```

-**Note: NanoMQ provides several ways of configurations so that user can achieve better performance on different platforms.**, check [here](#Configuration ) for details.
+**Note: NanoMQ provides several ways of configurations so that user can achieve better performance on different platforms**, check [here](#Configuration ) for details.

 ## Compile & Install

-NanoMQ dedicates to delivering a simple but powerful Messaging Hub on various edge platforms.
+NanoMQ dedicates to deliver a simple but powerful Messaging Hub on various edge platforms.

 With this being said, NanoMQ can run on different architectures such like x86_64 and ARM with minor migration efforts.

 #### Docker

 ```bash
 docker run -d --name nanomq nanomq/nanomq:0.3.5
 ```

 #### Building From Source